 Stocking Stuffers for the Budding Guitarist by Vince Schaljo With the Christmas season fast approaching, finding the perfect “something” for someone can prove taxing.
 Depending on how well you know the person, you can often find yourself taking a shot in the dark picking something up that you think they might like or use.
 When […]

 If you’ve seen many movies that involve a good ol’ car race, you’ve probably also seen one or two that have the classic “bad guy sabotage” bit written into the story.
-You know; the part where the bad guy loosens a few bolts on the good guy’s vehicle a bit that ends up making him […]
+You know; the part where the bad guy loosens a few bolts on the good guy’s vehicle, causing him to crash and burn?
+It […]

 Every guitar player can agree upon one thing: we always want to sound good.
 In the world of the electric guitar, it’s a widely accepted fact that in order to achieve “good”, we need to play loud!
 Perhaps you’re not the person who has a soundproofed studio in their basement to record your hottest new […]